ronaldpereira/python-file-scrambler/README.md

-# python-file-scrambler
+# Python 3 File Scrambler

-File Scrambler made in Python 3
+This program scrambles all files in a folder into a single decoded .txt and descrambles it into the correct file extension.